astronomer/docs/astro/connect-external-services.md

 To grant a Deployment on Astro access to external data services on GCP, such as BigQuery:

-1. In the Cloud UI, go to your Deployment and copy paste the value under **Namespace**.
+1. In the Cloud UI, select a Deployment and then copy the value in the **Namespace** field.
-2. Use your Deployment's namespace and the name of your Google Cloud project for Astro to identify the Kubernetes service account for your Deployment.
+2. Use the Deployment namespace value and the name of your GCP project to identify the Kubernetes service account for your Deployment.

     Kubernetes service accounts for Astro Deployments are formatted as follows: